rdwrome/343sp24/05.Estuary/README.md

 **Group Project**
 - 5-10 min.
 Estuary set co-developed with 2-3 of your classmates
-- Documentation for submission: code, a .md documentation file (see below) that also addresses how your group worked together.
+- Documentation for submission: code, a .md documentation file addresses how your group worked together.

 **Groups:**<br>
 diego<br>